tower-rs/tower/guides/inventing-service.md

 }
 ```

-The response future now satisfies the `'static` lifetime requirement since it
+The response future now satisfies the `'static` lifetime requirement, since it
-doesn't contain references (and any references `T` contains are `'static`) and
+doesn't contain references (and any references `T` contains are `'static`).
+Now,
-so it compiles!
+our code compiles!

-Lets create a similar handler struct for adding a `Content-Type` header on the
+Let's create a similar handler struct for adding a `Content-Type` header on the
 response:

 ```rust